KhronosGroup/SYCL_Reference/source/iface/device.rst

 Construct a device.

 The default constructor creates a host device.
-A device can also be constructed from an openCL device or may be chosen by a :ref:device-selectors.
+A device can also be constructed from an OpenCL|trade| device or may be chosen by a :ref:`device-selectors`.

 .. rubric:: Parameters